fifth-postulate/parser-combinators/articles/java-magazine/index.md

 ```

 - D: Oops!
 We need a bigger stack!
-- G: No, we should delay the evaluation of the inner star function to when we really need it!
+- G: No, we should delay the evaluation of the inner star combinator to when we really need it!
 - D: I am puzzled, what do you suggest?
 - G: We can make the evaluation lazy.